AC2005/STAT-4830-poker/final_slides.md

 ---
 # **For The Future**
-- Rewards come from correct moves AND winning the pot, so model receives less rewards for folds, even if they are correct
-- Add additional analysis and provide rewards for good folds
+- Figure out a way to assess what is a good "fold" during self-play to prevent biasing our model towards calling or raising during the self-play training
-- Playing against other models besides our own to evaluate performance
+- Playing against other models (or humans) besides our own to evaluate performance
 - Need way more training time and way more compute to achieve our goal
 ---
-## **How did AI tools assist your project?**

-### Specific Examples:
+## **AI Tool Use**

 - **Literature Review**: Helped in understanding initial concepts and strategies for reinforcement learning.
 - **Debugging**: Assisted in understanding complex algorithms and generating code snippets for reinforcement learning tasks.